Excerpt 1, A Seat for the Rabble

 A strong wind picked up suddenly, ruffling the strands of his hair but not one thing in the forest below.
 Damien reached into the satchel slung over his shoulder and pawed around for Helsar until he found her.
 I’ll make Uthron’s Gift, drink mulled wine to forget, and be on my way to you, sweet girl, soon as I can.
 May you forgive me for what I do today, if ever you find out, Sara.

 “Good morning, Sir Damien,” came a familiar voice.

-The priest, Uther Brune, emerged by his side, unsettlingly stealthy for a man his crisp old age.
-He had on pressed clerical garments, a royal purple cape draped over his cream-colored cassock, none of which seemed to offer much protection from Draywood’s cruel edges.
-A six-pointed pendant dangled from his wattle neck, fine silver with an emerald centerpiece.
-His face was buried in the folds of deep-set wrinkle lines that made him look like a wizened bulldog.
-Silver hair clung to his scalp in fluffy cotton patches.
-Seventy-one years of life had stooped his shoulders and all but ruined his knees.
+Uther Brune, his lord’s own cousin, emerged by his side, unsettlingly stealthy for a man his old age.
+The priest had on his clerical garments, a cream-colored cassock draped with a rich violet cape, a stiff white collar about his wattle neck, and surprisingly little else to protect him in Draywood.
+On his left hand he wore his cousin’s favor, a silver ring set with emerald wreathed in splendidly wrought leaves.
+Hair clung to his scalp in cotton-white patches.
+Seventy-one years of life had stooped his shoulders and ruined his knees.
 Yet his hazel eyes were sharp as ever, discerning and wise.

 Damien didn’t hide his offense.
 “Is it good, Brother Uther?
 I was woken to learn you and Orthos and the rest had gone”—the outlaw pagans, he’d nearly called them instead—“and left my sausages cold to set things to right with a lip-sucking cretin I should’ve put an end to years ago—a man you swore you’d watch close this morning.”